Kitchen Cabinet Doors FAQ

 Our doors are painted in a satin finish with an 18% gloss meter.

-What about glass doors?
+What about glass ready doors?

 All our doors are available either as a frame or as a frame with mullions so that glass inserts can be installed.
-We do not supply glass for doors.
+We do not supply glass inserts.
 We suggest you source the glass and installation from a glass installation expert in your local area.
 Frame or mullions doors will have a groove on the back that allows for glass installation.

 I have really small drawer fronts, will they have the same detail as the doors?